raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

 Choose the language that you want to translate your message into.
-It is currently set to Czech.
+It is currently set to `Czech`{:class="block3extensions"}.
 There are 40 languages to choose from in Scratch!

 ```blocks3
 when flag clicked